Treatment of BDD often includes a combination of strategies, including self-help. Below are some ideas you could try to help you manage your BDD:

 Yoga and Pilates, a food diary, To Do lists, music and books – it's largely about having a routine that enables looking forward and steps of progress but also allows time to just be.

 Taking time to look after yourself, such as eating well and doing something you enjoy, can help to support your recovery and improve your quality of life.
-Take a look at our information on wellbeing for further guidance.
+Take a look at our information on managing anxiety and improving your wellbeing for further guidance.

 Dyeing my hair bright colours helps.
 It distracts me a little from everything else.